huhulaoxian/VideoAesthetics/Handcraft/README.md

 available features : f1, f2_3, f4_6, f7_8, f9_11, f15, f35_46

 - **Exposure of Light and Colorfulness** (1) <br>
 f1 (Exposure of Light) : Too much exposure (leadning to brighter shots) often yields lower quality pictures.
 Those that are too dark are often also not appealing.
-Thus light exposure can often be a good discriminant between high and low quality photographs. <br>

-f15 (Colorfulness) :
+Thus light exposure can often be a good discriminant between high and low quality photographs. f15 (Colorfulness) :

 - **Saturation and Hue** (2) <br>
 f2_3 (the average saturation and Hue) : Saturation indicates chromatic purity.
 Pure colors in a photo tend to be more appealing that dull or impurse ones.
 In natural out-door landscape photography, professionals use specialized film such as the Fuji Velvia to enhance the staturation to result in depper blue sky, greener grass, more vivid flowers.